Eastern red cedar (Juniperus virginiana)

 Leaf

-Two kinds are usually found on the same tree; the more common kind is dark green, minute, and scalelike, clasping the stem in four ranks so that the stem appears square; the second kind usually appears on young growth, on vigorous shoots, or on branches in deep shade and is awl shaped, quite sharp pointed, spreading, and whitened underneath.
+Two types usually occur on the same tree.
+The more common type is dark green, minute, and scalelike, clasping the stem in four ranks so that the stem appears square.
+The second type appears on young growth, vigorous shoots, or branches in deep shade; it is awl-shaped, sharp-pointed, spreading, and whitened underneath.

 Fruit (seed)

-A dark blue berrylike cone with a diameter of 1/4" encloses one or two seeds in a sweet flesh; matures in one season; is a favorite winter food for some birds.
+Fruit is a dark blue, berrylike cone about 1/4 inch in diameter, enclosing one or two seeds in sweet flesh.
+It matures in one season and is a favorite winter food for some birds.

 Range

-Dry, gravelly soil and rocky ledges in the southern half of the state; most abundant on river bluffs in the southeastern part where few other trees are found; shade intolerant.
+Found on dry, gravelly soil and rocky ledges in the southern half of the state.
+Most abundant on river bluffs in the southeastern part, where few other trees grow.
+Shade-intolerant.

 Wood uses

-Red, fine-grained, soft-textured, fragrant, and very durable; used for interior woodwork, chests, closets, lead pencils, posts, and poles.
-Red cedar is the alternate host of the cedar apple rust, so it is not favorable to plant in or near orchards or anywhere in regions devoted to commercial apple production.
+Wood is red, fine-grained, soft-textured, fragrant, and very durable.
+Used for interior woodwork, chests, closets, lead pencils, posts, and poles.
+Red cedar is an alternate host of cedar-apple rust, so it is not recommended near orchards or in regions devoted to commercial apple production.

 Back to top